thinkinglabs/thinkinglabs.github.io/_drafts/so-yes-trunk-based-development-now-what.md

 I guess, in this case, a temporary branch would be acceptable, like for the [experiments](#where-do-people-do-experiments-that-may-or-may-not-go-into-production), just to store the end-of-day work that will be picked up the next day.
 To avoid that this temporary branch becomes a *Feature Branch*, the work on that branch should be integrated at the start of the next day with [*Mainline*](#mainline) and the temporary branch destroyed.

 Having said that, a better approach is to have atomic commits at all times that leave the codebase in a releasable state.
 That eliminates the need for a temporary branch as then we can just push to the remote [*Mainline*](#mainline) at the end of the day.

+## How to combine the version control system as a personal tool with the team tool?

+> I am very used to using version control as a personal tool, not just a group tool — I commit individual, incremental chunks that are easy to understand and test in isolation.
+I regularly look at a diff to see what I’ve changed and check myself.
+I can’t keep track of huge commits, so I use version control to keep the WIP manageable.
+>
+> If I’m working against main, it seems like I lose the “personal tool” bits, and only have the group tool — everything is for everyone.
+>
+> How do you replace the utility version control has for me, before I am ready to share, before work is ready to push?
+>
+>I know the high level answer is “make smaller commits that always result in green builds”, but… how?

+To be honest, it is the first time this aspect has been raised.

+But, a version control system is first and foremost a communication tool for the team to communicate changes.
+In the end, it is a team that delivers working software, not individuals.
+Hence, the reason for Continuous Integration, to have working software all the time which enables on-demand production deployments and thus shortens time to market and reduces cost of delay.

+Yet, by times it happens that at the end of the day we do not have working software but we still want to store [interim commits](#how-do-we-handle-interim-commits-that-are-more-about-saving-work-than-about-committing-for-the-long-term).
+It is not ideal, but human, as long as we are mindful to the exception.

 ## Acknowledgement